aadarsh-gupta/Association-Rules-for-Roster-Formation/Roster_association_mining.md

 # plot(rules_lift[1:5], method = 'graph', engine = 'htmlwidget')
 plot(rules_lift[1:10], method = 'paracoord', title = "Parallel Coordinates plot for Napoli's Loss")
 ```

-##### Recommendations against Napoli

-Against Napoli, a combination of technical defenders and mid-fielders who can finish yields the best resutls

-As an alternative, taking the possesion of the ball in the mid-field helps as well.
-So a long pass from keeper to the mid-field and mid-fielders with good jumping ability helps to maintain possession.

-### Other Recommendations

-We also see that in recent seasons (2012 onwards), Roma's performance tends to drop during the middle of the campaign.
-While this may be due to fatigue towards the christmas period or the lack of practice during the  wintery holiday season, a week long training camp at a warmer climate can help improve the match fitness of the players as well as set the rhythm for the reminder of the season.
-This may also be helpful in getting the better start to the second half of the campaign compared to our rivals who go sluggish.